skylarweaver/front-end-afa/src/pages/donate.md

   Thank you for supporting our lifechanging work.

-  Private donors cover our overhead operating costs so 100% of your donation will help Alopecians in need (and not fund Skylar's travel).
+  Private donors cover our overhead operating costs so 100% of your donation will help Alopecians in need.

-  Your donation will fund sustainable support group events for people affected by Alopecia, help increase education of Alopecia to the public, and advance research to find a safe treatment for Alopecia.
+  Your donation will <b>not</b> fund Skylar's travel, but rather you will fund sustainable support group events for people affected by Alopecia, help increase education of Alopecia to the public, and advance research to find a safe treatment for Alopecia.
 And your donation is 100% tax-deductible.